asyncapi/website/markdown/blog/asyncapi-bounty-program-2024.md

 ### Benefits for AsyncAPI Maintainers

-The Bounty Program gives AsyncAPI Maintainers possibility:
+The Bounty Program gives AsyncAPI Maintainers the possibility:

 - To announce a financial reward for GitHub issues that are currently in demand by the maintained project or the AsyncAPI Initiative as a whole, on which AsyncAPI Maintainers can either work and get rewarded themselves or delegate those issues to regular contributors who have more time and/or the necessary expertise.